-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions. - Using pupil one page profiles to gather their views about their support. - Monitoring by the SENCO and Specialist Teacher - Holding progress reviews for pupils with statements of SEN or EHC plans.
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions. - Using pupil one-page profiles to gather their views about their support. - Monitoring by the SENCO, Specialist Teacher Senior Leadership Team and the Trust SEND and Inclusion Director - Analysis of pupil tracking data and test results - Holding progress reviews for pupils with statements of SEN or EHC plans.